-- There is no mechanical way to determine if a grammar is (un)ambiguous (this is an undecidable problem) - In most practical cases however, it is easy to detect and prove ambiguity. - E.g., any grammar containting $N \to N\alpha N$ is ambiguous (two parse trees for $N\alpha N\alpha N$ ). - How to deal with ambiguity? - Modify the grammar to make it unambiguous - Handle these ambiguity in the parsing algorithm - Two common sources of ambiguity in programming languages - Expression syntax (operator precedences) - Dangling else
+- There is no mechanical way to determine if a grammar is (un)ambiguous (this is an undecidable problem) - In most practical cases however, it is easy to detect and prove ambiguity.

+E.g., any grammar containing $N \rightarrow N\alpha N$ is ambiguous (two parse trees for $N\alpha N\alpha N$ ).

+- How to deal with ambiguities?

+- Modify the grammar to make it unambiguous

+- Handle these ambiguities in the parsing algorithm

+- Two common sources of ambiguity in programming languages

+- Expression syntax (operator precedences)

+- Dangling else